NaveenKaliannan/guide-to-good-software/Python/DesignPatterns.md

 * **Bridge Class**: Separates abstraction from implementation.

 ## Creational pattern
 * **Factory Method** is a creational pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+The main differene between **Factory Method and Composition** : In composition, an object contains other objects as parts of its structure.
+In the Factory Method pattern, the factory object creates and returns new objects, but doesn't necessarily contain them as part of its structure.
 ```python
 # This implementation focuses solely on the factory method pattern, where AnimalFactory is responsible for creating different types of animals based on the input parameter.
 class Animal: